 Part of the reason we had extended our stay was the knowledge that Penang held much more than Georgetown for us to explore.
 One such exploration opportunity was Penang Hill, which is an area comprising of the highest peaks on the island.
 However, thinking that we could manage a bit more than that in one day, we decided to spend our morning in the shadow of a large woman, both physically and metaphorically.
 After an impatient wait in the dark airless underbelly of Komtar Mall where the bus station was housed, we caught our bus to Air Itam.

 We were heading to Kek Lok Si, the largest Buddhist temple in Malaysia and an important pilgrimage site for Buddhists across South East Asia.
 Built between 1890 and 1930, the temple complex houses pagodas upon pagodas, prayer halls, and flower gardens but the most impressive feature of all was at the top of the inclined elevators.
 We took them up and stood in utter awe at the sight in front of us.
-Rising from the flower garden and courtyard was a pavilion 83 metres tall (the equivalent of a 20-storey building), the roof was a 3-tier pagoda continuing the ornate carvings from the pavilion’s support pillars.
+Rising from the flower garden and courtyard was a pavilion 83 metres tall (the equivalent of a 20-storey building), the roof was a three-tier pagoda continuing the ornate carvings from the pavilion’s support pillars.
 The pavilion itself wasn’t even the main attraction, inside is the enormous statue of Kuan Yi, the Goddess of mercy.
 In terms of big ol’ statues that I’ve seen, Kuan Yi dwarfed Nicaraguan Jesus in size but she didn’t seem to be pointing the way to any beachside bars which was disappointing.
 I suppose that Jesus will show you the way to a alcohol soaked paradise but Kuan Yi will have mercy on your frail hungover carcass on the morning after.
 They are the deity dream team!
 As Kuan Yi continued her ceaseless gaze over Georgetown, we descended and visited a few more pagodas.
 Finally, we left and walked off through Air Itam to get to the base of Penang hill.

 Deciding wisely against climbing the hill, we took the much less strenuous funicular to the top where we set about finding things.
 Much like at Kok Tobe in Almaty, the top of this hill was adorned with fairground tat, but upon sighting the Rodelbahn (sled on tracks), I instantly knew I needed to ride it.
 However, my childminder cruely dragged me away and promised we could look at the price later, so taking that as a binding verbal contract of soon to be had fun, I skipped off towards the rainforest trails.
 We walked along the small road for a while, occasionally glimpsing incredible views of the city but eventually turned off and wound our way through the forest.
-The path was well maintained and short but really enjoyable because we managed to avoid standard rainforest incidents such as: a fatal snake bite, nature’s acupuncture by manner of 3-inch-long tree spikes, or arguably worse than both, the stink of sweat-soaked Brendan and James reaching your nostrils.
+The path was well maintained and short but really enjoyable because we managed to avoid standard rainforest incidents such as: a fatal snake bite, nature’s acupuncture by manner of three-inch-long tree spikes, or arguably worse than both, the stink of sweat-soaked Brendan and James reaching your nostrils.
 On our way back, we saw groups of incredibly cute Dusky Leaf monkeys in the trees, one with a baby.
 Their white spectacled faces made them look almost cartoon-like but we watched intently until they jumped out of view.
 Upon our return to the main area we did indeed ride the Rodelbahn, I was placated and we headed home.

 Another day another adventure, this time to the aptly named Monkey Beach on the North West of the island.
 First, we grabbed ourselves a long bus to the nearest town and then set off along the trail which traversed the forest’s surmountable fringes and hugged the beautiful coastline.
 To make a change from the norm, we went out prepared for the hike with plenty of water.
 That state of affairs changed 5 minutes into the hike when a very sweaty man approached from the other direction asking me for water.
 Being the kind human being that I am, I handed over my bottle (without a single ounce of nauseating hatred for the man who I can still imagine greedily guzzling my liquid lifeline).
 Aren’t I an inspiration?
 Continuing, we enjoyed the trail’s twists and turns, however, the standard sweat situation had arisen.
 As we skirted the large monitor lizards lazing in the sun and found our way closer to Monkey Beach, the situation was grew ever more dire.
 We were lacking in swimming shorts but that wasn’t going to stop us.
 We arrived, kicked off our shoes, asked ourselves what we were thinking; there was now sand in our shoes, that’s how you get blisters isn’t it?
 Jesus, how about some forethought in the future?
 Regathering our composure (and our shoes), we set them down at the base of a big rock with the rest of our much more delicately placed items and hoped beyond hope that the significant body odour lingering around our pile of items would deter monkeys from thievery.
 Finally, we whipped off our tops and committed to the non-swimming shorts swim.
 Long story short, I didn’t drown, monkeys didn’t make off with our things and the beach goers couldn’t get enough of the “Daniel Craig exiting the water” situation that was happening right in front of their disbelieving eyes… at the other end of the beach… We on the other hand stumbled out of the water like two uncoordinated, hastily made creatures and did some chilling.
 An hour of sunbathing later and it was getting late so we got a boat back to town so we didn’t have to get disgusting on the trail again.